razerofficial/corona-plugin-razer-sdk/README.md

 ### RequestPurchase

 `RequestPurchase` initiates a purchase for the logged in user given the `identifier` and `product type` of an `ENTITLEMENT` or `CONSUMABLE`.
 The function takes [callbacks](https://github.com/razerofficial/corona-plugin-razer-sdk/blob/master/InAppPurchases/Corona/callbacksRequestPurchase.lua) for success, failure, and cancel events.
 This method should only be invoked after the `RazerSDK` has successfully initialized.
 Entitlements and consumables need to correspond to the items that were created in the [developer portal](https://devs.ouya.tv).
+The failure event will be invoked if the user is not logged in.

 ```
     callbacksRequestPurchase = require "callbacksRequestPurchase"